Pumpkin Chocolate Chip Cookies (Easy Vintage Recipe)

 Can I use canned pumpkin?

-Yes—plain canned pumpkin (not pumpkin pie filling) works well.
-If your pumpkin is very watery, blot lightly or reduce milk slightly.
+Yes — plain canned pumpkin (not pumpkin pie filling) works perfectly.
+If your pumpkin seems very watery, blot it lightly with a paper towel or reduce the milk slightly.

 Why are pumpkin cookies usually soft?

-Pumpkin adds moisture, so these cookies bake up soft and cakey rather than crisp.
+Pumpkin adds a lot of moisture, so these cookies bake up soft and cakey rather than crisp or chewy.

 Can I freeze pumpkin chocolate chip cookies?

 Yes.
 Freeze baked cookies in an airtight container and thaw at room temperature.
-You can also freeze dough in scoops and bake from frozen with a little extra time.
+You can also freeze the dough in scoops and bake straight from frozen (add 1–2 extra minutes).

 Do I need nuts?